 Right to Repair has gained massive traction in recent years.
 27 states in the US have bills that allow people to repair their electronics without repercussions from companies.
 It gives people the option of choosing to fix their items, rather than looking for new gadgets.
 The accessibility automatically makes this perfect for companies practicing sustainability.

 There are various ways to start a sustainable business around this.
 One option is to manufacture cheap repair kits.
 Another option is to start a third-party repair service.
 Yet another option is to create content for people to repair things themselves.
 You can maybe combine all three if you want!

 How-FixIT is a YouTube channel, with over 122K subscribers, that makes complicated electronics repairs seem easy with step-by-step tutorials.

 While Macklemore may not have invented it, he did make thrift shopping seem pretty cool.
-Beyond fashion, second-hand retail can be one of the most sustainable business ideas.
+Beyond fashion, second-hand retail can be one of the most sustainable project ideas.
 Consumption can and will never stop.
 It’s what makes events like Black Friday so popular.

 Entrepreneurs can create a sustainable business by offering an outlet for used goods.
 This both prevents waste and also gets people great deals, which makes it an attractive business model.

 Amazon’s ‘Renewed’ initiative is probably the best example of this being used on a mass scale.
 The catch is whether you can make these refurbished products seem as new as possible.